common-nighthawk/where-are-you-going-where-have-you-been/README.md

 ### Colors
 The icon and line accept any color values that are legal with CSS.
-The following are all valid--
+All the following are valid--
 ```
 blue
 #ff0000